 The discussion on developing the conservation strategy of HCPs will be framed around the tenets of Strategic Habitat Conservation (SHC): a general approach to thoughtful conservation.
 The FWS adopted Strategic Habitat Conservation - a landscape-scale, collaboratively oriented framework in 2005.
 Strategic Habitat Conservation represents a strategic, accountable and adaptive approach to conservation.
-It starts by working at larger spatial and temporal scales, across programs and with our partners and stakeholders, in a more focused way that links our actions to outcomes, with learning as an explicit objective of our conservation actions (see the HCP Handbook Toolbox).
-As with SHC, keys to developing a successful conservation strategy are:
+It starts by working at larger spatial and temporal scales, across programs and with our partners and stakeholders, in a more focused way that links our actions to outcomes, with learning as an explicit objective of our conservation actions (see the <a href="https://hchc.nlm.nih.gov/